samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 It is the gate that does the reverse of the original gate when given the same argument.

 `apply` takes an arbitrary argument to give to the gate, and a universe in which to apply the gate.
-In return, the gate gives you a one or more universes back.
+In return, the gate gives you one or more universes back.

 Remember, when you see "universe," just think of a term in an equation representing a quantum state: a probability amplitude multipled by a basis state.
 In traditional quantum mechanics, we can describe the state of a two-qubit system as *|psi> = a|00> + b|01> + c|10> + d|11>*.